eric-fey-hus/ukko/README.md

   - `core.py`: Function definitions of the package.
   - `ukko_get_started.ipynb`:
      A Jupyter notebook containing usage examplesfor the ukko package.

+- acamedic/:
+  - for working in acamedic: here and only here!
+  - IMPORTANT: nbstrip notebooks before exporting

+- data/:
+  - fake AML data for testing

+- experiemnts/:
+  - log of ML experiments; copy your notebook you want to keep here.
+    Add date to notebook name for record keeping.

 ## Key Features